 In this article, we feature a list frameworks and tools that is geared toward web development.
 Interestingly, I’ve found a few of these tools and frameworks coming from behemoth corporations like Microsoft and Alibaba.

-This is a good sign, as more companies are now contributing to open-source and help shaping a better the Web.
+This is a good sign, as more companies are now contributing to open-source and helping shape a better Web.
 Let’s take a look at what’s in store for this month’s compilation.

 Click for More Resources